 Providence Neurosurgery & Spine

-Back and neck pain don’t have to define your life by limiting your ability to do the things you love.
+Back or neck pain doesn’t have to define your life or limit your ability to do the things you love.

 If your pain is impacting how you live, work and play, the specialists at Providence Neuroscience Institute at Sacred Heart Medical Center offer a range of treatment options.
 It’s the kind of expert and compassionate support you need to help ease your pain and get you moving again.

 If spine surgery is the best option, we offer minimally invasive microsurgical procedures aided by the most innovative technologies to help improve recovery time.
 Watch this video to see how our spine surgery robot helps improve recovery for patients.